sashakor24/gravity/README.md

 Secondly, the sizes of planets very small relatively to the Sun.
 Therefore we have a circle-sun and points-planets.
 I decided to make simulation for only 3 planets and the Sun, to make the same radiuses for all objects(I got from radius of the Sun).

 It seems you'll like my program.
-I wish you a happy viewing.
+Have a happy viewing.